Golf Clubs for Beginners: What Do I Need in My Bag?

 So how many golf clubs does a beginner need?

 According to USGA, you are allowed to carry a maximum of fourteen clubs in your golf bag.
-The clubs can be of any length, though it is recommended that you have the shortest club longer than your height.
-There is no minimum clubs needed but each player must have his own clubs.
+There are no minimum clubs needed but each player must have his own clubs.

 Before you start packing clubs in your bag, let’s take a look at which clubs are the most essential for beginner golfers.